 Business Practice & Ethics

-Some dance schools take the approach that your class fees adequately finance any work required by teachers and staff out of the teaching classroom.
 Other dance studios determine that the amount of administrative work needed to be completed outside the classroom is not adequately covered nor should it be within tuition fees.

 Computer Software & Programs

-some schools use specially created computer software specific to dance schools or similar within their business.
+Some schools use specially created computer software specific to dance schools or similar within their business.

-These programs generally have annual fees and can cost hundreds of dollars but ultimately help both you and your teacher, this is not a cost dance schools had to incur in the past as internet banking, direct debits, etc are really relatively new technologies and all have fees that your dance school incurs to use.
+Technological fees are not a cost dance schools had to incur in the past as internet banking, direct debits, apps etc are really relatively new technologies and all have fees that your dance school incurs to use.

 Staffing